 - Administrative Safeguards

 These have to do with the policies and procedures we have in place to ensure the proper employee management, training and oversight for staff that come into contact or manage personally identifiable information (PII) and protected health information (PHI).
-It includes providing tools to our clients to manage and limit the access to PII and PHI to certains user roles and specific users within their own accounts.
+It includes providing tools to our clients to manage and limit the access to PII and PHI to certain user roles and specific users within their own accounts.
 It also includes having agreements in place with service providers that perform covered functions.
-These agreements, called sub-processor agreements and Business Associate Agreements (BAAs) ensure that service providers (Business Associates) use and safeguard PII and PHI.
+These agreements, called sub-processor agreements and Business Associate Agreements (BAAs) ensure that these service providers (Business Associates) process and safeguard PII and PHI in a secure and compliant manner.

 - Technical Safeguards

-They include things like encryption at rest and in transit, firewalls, logging, encrypted file storage, business continuity, fine-grained data retention rules controlled by our clients and more.
+They include things like encryption at rest and in transit, firewalls, logging, encrypted data storage, business continuity, fine-grained data retention rules controlled by our clients and more.

 - Physical Safeguards